LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 (via innate skills or rare equipment).
 Also, if your henchman is adjacent to more than one enemy, setting his target makes him melee a particular foe.

 You can enter the detailed aiming mode with the `*` keypad key that selects enemies or the `/` keypad key that cycles among items on the floor and marks a tile underneath an item.
-You can move x-hair with direction keys and assign a personal target to the leader with `RET` key (Return, Enter).
-The details of the shared x-hair position and of the personal target are described in the status lines at the bottom of the screen, as explained in section [Heroes](#heroes) above.
+You can move x-hair with direction keys and assign a personal target to the leader with a `RET` key (Return, Enter).
+The details of the shared x-hair mark are displayed in a status line close to the bottom of the screen, as explained in section [Heroes](#heroes) above.

 Commands for saving and exiting the current game, starting a new game,